-Give Parents a Break (GPAB) & Parents Day/Night Out
+Give Parents a Break & Parents Day/Night Out

 “Give Parents a Break” (GPAB) & “Parents Day/Night Out” are held in conjunction with one another.
-The CDCs and Youth Center supports GPAB and Parents Day/Night Out Programs typically on the 3rd Saturday of the month (see GPAB schedule).
+The CDCs and Youth Center support GPAB and Parents Day/Night Out Programs typically on the 3rd Saturday of the month, but a schedule is posted on this page as well.
 In an effort to meet the AF required 8 GPAB referral minimum, and for the convenience of a single location, the care now takes place for all age groups at CDC West, Bldg.
 464.

 Parents Day/Night Out is $20 per child; available to families with children 6 weeks to 12 years of age and does not require a referral.
 Families may sign up for Parents Day/Night Out on the Thursday prior to the event.
 This is pending 8 referrals have been received.
 Payment must be made in advance to reserve a space.